johannes-mueller/Podregilo/README.md

 # Status

 We are in the status of early development.
-Some fist tests and proofs of concept.
+Some first tests and proofs of concept.

 # Used technology

-The hardware is build around a Arduino compatible board, probably the Arduino nano.
+The hardware is build around an Arduino compatible board, probably the Arduino nano.
 We are using parallel shift registers SN74HC165 and SN74HC595 to get and set the states of our hardware items.
 On the software side we speak OSC to our DAW and also probably MIDI to other software.
 The meter levels we get via